Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Introduction

 \section{Introduction}

-It is well-known Hamilton-Jacobi theory is an important part of classical mechanics.
-On the one hand, it provides a characterization of the generating functions of certain time-dependent canonical transformations, such that a given Hamiltonian system in such a form that its solutions are extremely easy to find by reduction to the equilibrium, see Abraham and Marsden \cite{abma78}, Arnold \cite{ar89} and Marsden and Ratiu \cite{mara99}.
-On the other hand, it is possible in many cases that Hamilton-Jacobi theory provides an immediate way to integrate the equation of motion of system, even when the problem of Hamiltonian system itself has not been or cannot be solved completely.
-In addition, the Hamilton-Jacobi equation is also fundamental in the study of the quantum-classical relationship in quantization, and it also plays an important role in the development of numerical integrators that preserve the symplectic structure and in the study of stochastic dynamical systems, see Ge and Marsden \cite{gema88}, Marsden and West \cite{mawe01} and L\'{a}zaro-Cam\'{i} and Ortega \cite{laor09}.
-For these reasons it is described as a useful tools in the study of Hamiltonian system theory, and has been extensively developed in past many years and become one of the most active subjects in the study of modern applied mathematics and analytical mechanics, which absorbed a lot of researchers to pour into it and a lot of deep and beautiful results have been obtained, see Cari$\tilde{n}$ena et al \cite{cagrmamamuro06} and \cite{cagrmamamuro10}, Iglesias et al\cite{iglema08}, Le\'{o}n et al \cite{lemama09, lemama10} Ohsawa and Bloch \cite{ohbl09}, Vitagliano \cite{vi10}, Wang \cite{wa13a} for more details.\\
+It is well-known Hamilton-Jacobi theory is an important research subject in mathematics and analytical mechanics.
+On the one hand, it provides a characterization of the generating functions of certain time-dependent canonical transformations, such that a given Hamiltonian system in such a form that its solutions are extremely easy to find by reduction to the equilibrium.
+On the other hand, it is possible in many cases that Hamilton-Jacobi equation provides an immediate way to integrate the equation of motion of a system, even when the problem of Hamiltonian system itself has not been or cannot be solved completely, see Abraham and Marsden \cite{abma78}, Arnold \cite{ar89} and Marsden and Ratiu \cite{mara99}.
+In addition, the Hamilton-Jacobi equation is also fundamental in the study of the quantum-classical relationship in quantization, and it also plays an important role in the study of stochastic dynamical systems, see Woodhouse \cite{wo92}, Ge and Marsden \cite{gema88}, and L\'{a}zaro-Cam\'{i} and Ortega \cite{laor09}.
+For these reasons it is described as a useful tool in the study of Hamiltonian system theory, and has been extensively developed in past many years and become one of the most active subjects in the study of modern applied mathematics and analytical mechanics.\\